Safest Teeth Whiteners

 A permanent retainer can be an excellent alternative to a removable retainer.
 However, both retainers have their strengths and limitations.

-A removable retainer is best used for the upper teeth.
-A permanent retainer typically works well for the lower teeth.
+A removable retainer is usually made for the upper teeth.
+A permanent retainer is usually placed on the back surfaces of the lower front teeth.

 The advantages of permanent retainers include: